byrongibson/byrongibson.com/README.md

   ([http://localhost:3000][4])

 You can leave the webserver running while you rerun the build tasks and it will auto-update.
-Watch task in progress.
+Watch task under construction.

 [1]:http://nodejs.org/
 [2]:http://bower.io/